Azure/azure-sdk-for-js/sdk/containerregistry/container-registry/swagger/README.md

     delete $["x-accessibility"]
 ```

-# Rename created to createdAt in OciAnnotations
+# Rename created to createdOn in OciAnnotations

 to make our naming consistent